Mjolnir42/tom/docs/tom/cmd_ref/asset::runtime:property.update.md

 until keywords.
 Updating property values can not move the validity further into the past.

+Updates commands remove properties that have been set, but have not been valid yet (ie. their valid since is still in the future) and would become valid after the current command.

 Specified, but not previously created attributes specified in the call are transparently created as standard attributes.